MohamedFareeed/image_processing/README.md

-# image_processing
-License Plate Recognition
-🚗 License Plate Recognition (LPR)
+# License Plate Recognition (LPR) - Image Processing

-This project implements License Plate Recognition using image processing techniques.
-It detects and extracts vehicle license plates from input images and recognizes the alphanumeric characters using Optical Character Recognition (OCR).
+This project implements **License Plate Recognition** using image processing techniques.
+It detects and extracts vehicle license plates from images, then recognizes the characters using OCR.

-🔍 Key Features
+## Key Features

-Automatic license plate detection using contour analysis or pre-trained object detection models.
+- Automatic license plate detection via contour analysis or object detection models.

-Image preprocessing (grayscale, noise reduction, edge detection) for better plate isolation.
+- Image preprocessing (grayscale, blur, edge detection) for accurate detection.

-Character segmentation and recognition using Tesseract OCR or deep learning-based models.
+- Character segmentation and recognition using Tesseract OCR.

-Supports static images and can be extended for real-time video streams.
+- Works on static images and can be extended for real-time video.

-🛠️ Technologies Used
+## Technologies Used

-Python
+- Python

-OpenCV
+- OpenCV

-Tesseract OCR
+- Tesseract OCR

-(Optional) YOLO or other object detection models
+- (Optional) Deep learning models like YOLO for detection

-📂 Use Cases
+## Use Cases

-Smart parking systems
+- Smart parking management

-Traffic monitoring
+- Traffic law enforcement

-Automated toll collection
+- Toll automation

-Vehicle tracking and law enforcement
+- Vehicle tracking systems

-🧠 How it Works (Overview)
+## How It Works (Pipeline Overview)

+1. **Preprocessing**:
-Preprocessing: Convert the image to grayscale, apply blur, and detect edges.
+   - Convert image to grayscale

-Plate Detection: Find contours and filter for rectangular shapes likely to be plates.
+   - Apply noise reduction and edge detection
+2. **License Plate Detection**:
+   - Use contour filtering or object detection to find the plate area
+3. **Plate Extraction**:

-Plate Extraction: Crop the region of interest (ROI).
+   - Crop the detected region of interest (ROI)
+4. **Text Recognition**:

-OCR Recognition: Use Tesseract to extract text from the plate.
+   - Use Tesseract OCR to read characters from the plate
+5. **Result Output**:
+   - Return or display the recognized license number

+---

+This project is a simple yet effective implementation of image-based license plate recognition, useful in real-world applications involving traffic automation and vehicle identification.

 Output: Return recognized license number.